silverqx/TinyORM/docs/query-builder.md

                      })
                      .get();

-As you can see, passing a closure into the `where` method instructs the query builder to begin a constraint group.
-The closure will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
+As you can see, passing a lambda expression into the `where` method instructs the query builder to begin a constraint group.
+The lambda expression will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
 The example above will produce the following SQL:

 ```sql
 select * from users where name = "John" and (votes > 100 or title = "Admin")